 - 5.1 A main purpose of using robots in emergency response operations is to enhance the safety and effectiveness of emergency responders operating in hazardous or inaccessible environments.
-The testing results of the candidate robot shall describe, in a statistically significant way, how reliably the robot is able to negotiate various types of obstacles, including the specified one, and thus provide emergency responders sufficiently high levels of confidence to determine the applicability of the robot. - 5.2 This test method addresses robot performance requirements expressed by emergency responders and representatives from other interested organizations.
+The testing results of the candidate robot shall describe, in a statistically significant way, how reliably the robot is able to traverse the specified types of terrains and thus provide emergency responders sufficiently high levels of confidence to determine the applicability of the robot. - 5.2 This test method addresses robot performance requirements expressed by emergency responders and representatives from other interested organizations.
 The performance data captured within this test method are indicative of the testing robot's capabilities.
-Having available a roster of successfully tested robots with associated performance data to guide procurement and deployment decisions for emergency responders is consistent with the guideline of "Governments at all levels have a responsibility to develop detailed, robust, all-hazards response plans" as stated in National Response Framework.
+Having available a roster of successfully tested robots with associated performance data to guide procurement and deployment decisions for emergency responders is consistent with the guideline of "Governments at all levels have a responsibility to develop detailed, robust, all-hazards response plans" as stated in National Response Framework. - 5.3 The standard apparatus is specified to be easily fabricated to facilitate self-evaluation by robot developers and provide practice tasks for emergency responders to exercise robot actuators, sensors, and operator interfaces.
+The standard apparatus can also be used to support operator training and establish operator proficiency.